jeanbez/2025/callposter.md

 The poster session provides a valuable opportunity for researchers to present ongoing work, discuss novel problems and solutions, and receive insightful feedback from the SSDBM community.
 Accepted posters will also be featured in a short presentation slot during the conference.
 Posters will undergo a light review for scope and presentation quality.
 The number of accepted posters is limited by space constraints.

 **Why Submit a Poster?**
-- Showcase Your Research: Present your work and receive valuable feedback.
+- **Showcase Your Research**: Present your work and receive valuable feedback.
-- Networking: Connect with prominent researchers and potential mentors.
+- **Networking**: Connect with prominent researchers and potential mentors.
-- Shape the Future: Contribute to the development of next-generation research infrastructure for scalable data management.
+- **Shape the Future**: Contribute to the development of next-generation research infrastructure for scalable data management.
-- Student Opportunities: Compete for travel awards (up to $1500) and prizes.
+- **Student Opportunities**: Compete for travel awards (up to $1500) and prizes.
-- Best Poster Competition: All student posters are automatically entered into the Best Poster Competition.
+- **Best Poster Competition**: All student posters are automatically entered into the Best Poster Competition.
 The winner will receive recognition at the conference.

 ## Submission Guidelines